 Nevertheless, at the dusk of his illustrious striking career, Muller could look back on a plethora of special goals.
-"My most important was certainly the goal that put us up 2-1 in the 1974 World Cup Final in Munich," Muller said recently in his native Nordlingen dialect.
+"My most important was certainly the goal that put us up 2-1 in the 1974 World Cup Final in Munich," Muller said in his native Nordlingen dialect.
 The golden era for the West German national team and its domestic league during the early to mid-1970s would have been unthinkable without Muller, as his former team-mate Franz Beckenbauer is quick to underline: "Everything that FC Bayern has become is due to Gerd Muller and his goals."

 The powerlifter who built Bayern